 All the agreements include organizing several events to exchange experiences and information related to the Halal sector, as well as promoting the Centre’s services among the association’s members and enabling them to grow in the Halal sector globally.

-Ms. Amna Lootah, Assistant Director General, DAFZA said: “Since its establishment under the umbrella of DAFZA’s strategy for the Islamic economy, HTMC has sought to achieve its goals and enhance trading of Halal products and services at regional and global levels.
+Ms. Amna Lootah, Assistant Director General, DAFZ said: “Since its establishment under the umbrella of DAFZ’s strategy for the Islamic economy, HTMC has sought to achieve its goals and enhance trading of Halal products and services at regional and global levels.
 This falls in line with Dubai’s position as the capital of the Islamic economy and the Halal sector.

 “With its wide network of strategic partners around the globe, the Centre opens up many trade opportunities within the Islamic economy.
 It also empowers companies to form mutually beneficial partnerships and explore opportunities within the Halal sector in the UAE, regionally and internationally to grow their businesses.
 The Halal economy is estimated to be worth $3.2 trillion in consumer spend by 2024 as a result of the growth in spending power across several key sectors”, Ms. Lootah added.